PPC marketing is a proven way to get fast results. But just like any other strategy, it needs regular tweaking, updating, and optimizing.

 Responsive ads save time and money on A/B testing while allowing you to reach your target audience faster.

-Want to learn more about optimizing your PPC campaign in 2020?
+Need more help optimizing your PPC campaigns in 2021?
 Let’s talk.

 6. Optimize your website

 Your PPC campaign results can fall far below expectations if you don’t optimize your website to welcome your target audience once they arrive there.
-In 2021, Google has said they will consider Core Web Vitals when determining the ranking of your pages.
+As of this year, Google has said they will consider Core Web Vitals when determining the ranking of your pages.
 These vitals include:

-- Visual stability: the page’s elements shouldn’t move when the user is reading the text (it usually happens when a piece of media loads), forcing the visitor to search for their lost place
+- Visual stability – Page elements shouldn’t move when the user is reading the text (it usually happens when a piece of media loads), forcing the visitor to search for their lost place.

 Core Web Vitals show how good of user experience you should aim to offer your visitors.
 Improving them won’t just improve search engine optimization efforts, but it’ll also help your PPC ad clickers actually convert.